dianastebbins/homework4-CodeQuiz/README.md

 ## Pseudocode
 ```
 Begin by first displaying Intro Page
--When Intro Page is displayed (see Page Design Notes for components)
+When Intro Page is displayed (see Page Design Notes for components)
--    clear timer and update display
+    clear timer and update display
     when user clicks Start Quiz button, switch to Quiz Page
--When Quiz Page is displayed (see Page Design Notes for components)
+When Quiz Page is displayed (see Page Design Notes for components)
     set currentQuestion counter to 0
--    start timer and update display
+    start timer and update display
         display question from array, per currentQuestion counter
         display corresponding answer options related to question object
         when user selects ABCorD answer